FruitbatM/amaris-chocolate/README.md

 - [CSS Autoprefixe](https://autoprefixer.github.io/) - was used for adding CSS vendor prefixes.

 ## Validation
-- [W3C Markup](https://validator.w3.org/) was used for Markup validation.
+- [W3C Markup Validation Service](https://validator.w3.org/) was used for Markup validation.
-- [W3C CSS](https://jigsaw.w3.org/css-validator/) was used for CSS code validation.
+- [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used for CSS code validation.
 - [JavaScript validator](https://www.piliapp.com/javascript-validator/) was used for JavaScript code validation.

 # Testing